 For employers, consider implementing lessons relating to ergonomics in your professional development schedule that allow employees to train and practice safe lifting practices during new employee orientation and onboarding.
 To ensure proper lifting practices are continued, consider providing quarterly training for all employees/volunteers and including proper lifting observations in your employee supervision and evaluation process.

-To access additional information, resources, tips and more on pressing issues and topics that matter to you, visit blog.churchmutual.com.
+Access additional information, resources, tips and more on pressing issues and topics that matter to you.